adanmaftei/LiveEventService/docs/TRACING.md

-# Distributed Tracing with AWS X-Ray
+# Distributed Tracing (OpenTelemetry + ADOT Collector with AWS X-Ray Export)

-This document describes the distributed tracing implementation using AWS X-Ray in the Live Event Service.
+This document describes the distributed tracing implementation using OpenTelemetry in the Live Event Service.
+Traces are exported via OTLP to the AWS Distro for OpenTelemetry (ADOT) Collector, which sends them to AWS X-Ray.

 ## Overview